gazebosim/docs/garden/troubleshooting.md

 If you're getting errors like "Unable to create the rendering window", it could mean you're using an old OpenGL version.
-Gazebo Sim uses the Ogre 2 rendering engine by default, which requires an OpenGL version higher than 3.3, ideally 4.3.
+Gazebo Sim uses the Ogre 2 rendering engine by default, which requires an OpenGL version higher than 3.3, preferrably 4.3.

-This can be confirmed by checking the Ogre 2 logs at `~/.ignition/rendering/ogre2.log`, which should have an error like:
+This can be confirmed by checking the Ogre 2 logs at `~/.gz/rendering/ogre2.log`, which should have an error like:

     "OGRE EXCEPTION(3:RenderingAPIException): OpenGL 3.3 is not supported.
 Please update your graphics card drivers."